mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

     return numpy_array
 ```

-Notice how we create a shared memory this time with `create = False` and passing a name.
+Notice how we created a shared memory instance with `create = False` and passing a name.
-It will read that named memory in this case.
+It will read that named memory, in this case.

 I have a method to unlink the memory when we need to:
 ```python